 The Careers and Employability Service offers job interview support to all University of Portsmouth current students and graduates for up to five years after you finish University.

-General advice can be found on the Purple Door website.
-As well as this, you can drop-into the University of Portsmouth’s employability service, Purple Door, for one-to-one interview skills tips, or for more in depth guidance you can book an appointment with a careers adviser.
+General advice can be found on the Careers and Employability Service website.
+As well as this, you can drop-into the Careers and Employability Centre for one-to-one interview skills tips, or for more in depth guidance you can book an appointment with a careers adviser.
 We also offer mock interviews, giving you a chance to practice answering questions and receive feedback from the experts.

 If you have a Skype, video or telephone interview coming up, we can also help you prepare for these with our online resources and mock interview service.